The following visual resources are available from GBM to help you and spur you on

 the gospel into this context.
 Ian also poses us in the West with the challenge of

 depending on God in every aspect of everyday life.

 Price £2.50 including postage and packing.
-Available from Mission Centre.
+Currently out of print.
+2nd edition available

 The Reformation: A Sound-bite History Andrew Cook.
 106pp.

 As well as doing an extensive Bible survey book by book, and teaching Christian doctrine.

 GBM’s Serving Today radio programme also teaches a little church history.
 2017 is

 an anniversary year, marking 500 years since martin Luther nailed his ninety-five

 theses to the church door in Wittenburg on 31 October 1517.
 That moment proved the